Yews to Eucalypts

 Leaving Ireland;

-I think the most reasonable assertion is that John came to Australia, via Liverpool England aboard The Miles Barton with the ship arriving in Melbourne on 13th of August 1855.
+I believe the most reasonable assertion is that John came to Australia, via Liverpool England aboard The Miles Barton with the ship arriving in Melbourne on 13th of August 1855.
 John was an unassisted passenger, so would have paid his own fair or been sponsored.
 He is recorded as English, however, I think that is a clerical error as the person above him is ticked as Irish.
 So I think just a transcription error.
-John traveled in steerage and was recorded as a laborer.
-The age is also lines up with him recorded as 26 years.
+John travelled in steerage and was recorded as a laborer.
+The age also lines up with him recorded as 26 years.

 ——————————————————————————————————————–